trieb-work/schemabase/pkg/integration-saleor-payment/README.md

 This integration is used to handle synchronous webhook requests from saleor for payments.
 It can be used to add additional payment gateways and to handle payments in general.
 This is a blocking service!
 So we should respond to these requests as fast as possible.

-# Install PAyment Webhook in Saleor
+# Install Payment Webhook in Saleor

 We need to add a seperate "Synchronuous Webhook" in saleor for payment purposes.
 Here is the GraphQL mutation:

 ```
 mutation {
   webhookCreate(